FrancisArgnR/Guide-Keras-R/README.md

 ### Create the model

+  - The main data structure in Keras is a model, a way to organize a linear stack of layers.

     _model <- keras_model_sequential()_

-### Add layers to the model
+### Add layers to the model (using the pipe (%>%) operator)

   - Fully connected layers

     _model %>% layer_dense(units, activation, input_shape)_

       - units: numbers of neurons in the first hidden layer
-      - activation: activation function ('tanh', 'relu', 'linear', ...)
+      - activation: activation function ('tanh', 'relu', 'linear', 'softmax' ...)
-      - input_shape: number of neurons in the input layer
+      - input_shape: number of neurons in the input layer (the first layer in a sequential model (and only the first) needs to receive information about its input shape

-  - dasdasasf
+  - Dropout

     _model %>% layer_dropout(rate)_

-      - rate:
+      - rate: fraction of the input units to drop (between 0 and 1)

+### Print the details of the model

+   _summary(model)_

 ### Compile the model

+  - Configure a Keras model for training

     _model %>% compile(loss, optimizer, metrics)_

      - loss: objective function ('mean_squared_error', 'binary_crossentropy', ...)
      - optimizer: optimizer for estimating and updating the model parameters ('sgd', 'rmsprop', ...)
-   - metrics: the metric to assess the performance of the model ('accuracy', ...)
+     - metrics: the metric to assess the performance of the model ('accuracy', ...) (for classification problem)

 ### Fit the model

+  - Function to train the model

     _model %>% fit(X_train, Y_train, epochs, batch_size)_

     - X_train: explicative variable/variables for training
     - Y_train: explicated variable for training
     - epochs: the number of times the algorithm work with the entire training data
     - batch_size: the size of sample to be passed through the algorithm in each epoch

 ### Predict with the model

+  - Generate predictions on new data (or on train and test data)(for regression)

     _model %>% predict(X_data)_

       - X_data: explicative data for training to predict the data train, or explicative data for test to predict the test data

+  - Generate predictions on new data (or on train and test data)(for classification)

+    _model %>% predict_classes(X_data)_

+      - X_data: explicative data for training to predict the data train, or explicative data for test to predict the test data

 ### Evaluate the model

+  - Evaluate the model’s performance on the training and test data

     _model %>% evaluate(X_data, Y_data)_

     - X_train: explicative data for training to evaluate the training, or explicative data for test to predict the testing
     - Y_train: explicated data for training to evaluate the training, or explicated data for test to predict the testing

 ### Help